- 1990-1991 : leftover tracks from 2Pacalypse Now sessions.

 The Underground Railroad - 2Pac's producing team

 If you look at the 2Pacalypse Now's booklet, you'll notice that all songs are produced by the Underground Railroad.
-The group was including Raw Fusion (Money B, DJ Fuse & Chopmaster J), Live Squad (Stretch & Majesty), Deaon "Big D The Impossible" Evans, Pee Wee of Gold Money, Jeremy "JZ" Jackson, and Shock G. Digital Underground influence is here clearer than in the album.
-At this time, Randy « Stretch » Walker of the Live Squad was already a friend of 2Pac, but they seem to have started to work together at an advanced process of the album.
+The group was including Raw Fusion (Money B, DJ Fuse & Chopmaster J), Live Squad (Stretch & Majesty), Deon "Big D The Impossible" Evans, Pee Wee of Gold Money, Jeremy "JZ" Jackson, and Shock G of Digital Underground.
+Digital Underground's influence is here clearer than in the album.
+At this time, Randy « Stretch » Walker of the Live Squad was already a friend of 2Pac, but they seem to have started to work together at an advanced state of the album.

 This collective received his name after the famous network of clandestine routes and safe houses in the United States to help the slaves to runaway and escape to free states or to Canada.